digitalmaster/roam-memo/README.md

 2. Open the plugin from the side panel.
 3. Begin reviewing the flashcards.

-> If the block nested blocks they will be treated as answers and initially hidden.
+> Tip: If the block nested blocks they will be treated as answers and initially hidden.
 Click the "Show Answer" button to reveal them.

+> Tip: Blocks added directly to the page are automatically added as cards without needed to add the page tag to them

 ## Features